 Our home allows us to:

-Transport critically ill newborns faster from Prentice Women’s Hospital using two bridges, allowing families to stay together during care.
-From June 9, 2012 to April 29, 2013 we transported 156 babies from Prentice to our Neonatology Intensive Care Unit.
+- Transport critically ill newborns faster from Prentice Women’s Hospital using two bridges, allowing families to stay together during care.

-Become environmentally-friendly.
+- Become environmentally-friendly.
 Our facility has been designated with LEED (Leadership in Energy and Environmental Design) Gold certification by the U.S. Green Building Council.
-It is twice the square footage of the old hospital, but should only increase energy costs by 20%.
-Lurie Children's was also featured in the City of Chicago's 2014 Energy Benchmarking Report.

-Expand our trauma care possibilities to meet regional demands.
-With three trauma/procedure rooms, four nurse triage rooms, two diagnostic radiology rooms and one dedicated CT scanner, our emergency department has also increased from 25 to 45 beds.
+- Expand our trauma care possibilities to meet regional demands.
+Our emergency department includes three trauma/procedure rooms, four nurse triage rooms, two diagnostic radiology rooms and one dedicated CT scanner.

 Evidence-Based Hospital Design